slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Being risk-prone is better than being risk-averse, but don’t allow yourself to be out of the game.
 Adventure comes from perceived risk, not peril.
 Develop a tolerance for risk so that you can work up to scarier activities later.
 The discomfort zone is NOT about experiencing pain.

-> *"If your life is free of failures, you're not taking enough risks."
+> *"If your life is free of failures, you’re not taking enough risks."
 -- H. Jackson Brown*